Intercultural Creation Session

 Age: 21 years old

-Diogo Filipe Quintino Alexandre is a Portuguese drummer born in 1998.
-He is especially known for his distinct, bold drumming style, whose unique voice never goes unnoticed, regardless of the musical context, perhaps a reflection of his need to outdo himself and to push music and improvisation forward to ever higher levels.
+Diogo Filipe Quintino Alexandre is especially known for his distinct, bold drumming style, whose unique voice never goes unnoticed, regardless of the musical context, perhaps a reflection of his need to outdo himself and to push music and improvisation forward to ever higher levels.

 His interest in music grew from early on, having been motivated by his mother, herself a musician.
 He took his first musical steps in classical percussion, but his interest gradually began to decline, having given up after 5 years as a result of feeling unhappy with the teaching method.
 In consequence of this, he decided he wanted to play drums.
 At 13 his mother gave him his first drum set, and at 14 he moved away from home to study jazz at a jazz school in Coimbra.
 From this point onwards, his life completely changed, having since not ceased from following his goals and his passion for music.